EPiCs-group/ConforFormer/README.md

  - [OpenBabel](https://openbabel.org/index.html): For the generation of the contrastive benchmark or Filtering of OpenMolecules

 ## Liscensing

  The origional contributions to this work are lesencsed under MIT.
-For contact please email conforformerreview@gmail.com
+For contact please email e.a.pidko@tudelft.nl